How to Start a Blog - For 2021 & Beyond

-Your list can be shorter/longer, more detailed/less detailed than mine is, it does not matter.
+Your list can be shorter/longer, more detailed/less detailed than mine.
+It does not matter.

 In this list lies your ideal Blog topic, so let’s filter it down.

-In my list, I have spent a long time playing Tennis, but I have recently started to learn the intricacies of Gardening and playing the Guitar, thus I am going to eliminate the latter ones from the list.
+In my list, I have spent a long time playing Tennis, but I have recently started to learn the intricacies of Gardening and playing the Guitar; thus, I am going to eliminate the latter two from the list.

 And then there were two!

 Of the two options, I would choose Tennis over Photography.
-I have played the sport for 5+ years, I actively follow it, and I love discussing it.
+I have played the sport for 5+ years, actively follow it, and love discussing it.

 So, Tennis it is!

-The above was an example on how one can go about choosing a Blog niche from their Passions.
-My list will be different than yours, but the filtering criteria remains the same.
-If you are still confused on deciding what to choose, reach out to me here.
+The above example is how one can choose a Blog niche from their Passions.
+My list will differ from yours, but the filtering criteria remain the same.
+If you are still confused about deciding what to choose, reach out to me here.

 3 Steps to launch your blog today

 Now that you have a blog niche, it's time to launch the blog!